-As the guardian of Fine Watchmaking, it is our responsibility to take action against counterfeiting, not only to defend brands and markets, but also to protect innovation, expertise and jobs.
+As the guardian of Fine Watchmaking, it is our responsibility to take ongoing action against counterfeiting, not only to defend brands and markets, but to protect innovation and expertise too.
 The Foundation is 100% committed to the fight against fakes.

 The Fondation de la Haute Horlogerie supports the Responsible Jewellery Council whose Code of Practices is widely implemented across the gold and diamond supply chains.
 From mine to retail, the Council watches over every stage.
 It establishes social and environmental standards, and has added traceability to its certification of the leading watch brands.
 Rigour and ethics guide its actions.
 These are values it shares with the Foundation, i.e. support of an industry that can hold its head high.